dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 }
 ```

-The return value of the function is Promise that is solved by the following object.
+The return value of the function is a Promise that resolves to the following object:

 ```typescript
 type Options = {